-A print viewing booth is slick, professional, easy and unfortunately not cheap.
+A print viewing booth is slick, professional, easy....and unfortunately not cheap.
 However in a commercial environment these will look far superior to anything you're likely to be able to knock up easily for yourself, so they're definitely a good option.
 Displaying your work in one of these booths gives you the best chance to make sales as your work will never look better.
 It's what high end wedding photographers use.
 We are hoping to see some cheaper booth options appearing - rumour has it that Ilford will bring one to market in 2021/2022.

 If you have existing halogen downlight fittings in your room, this is a simple matter of replacing your existing globes with Solux globes.
 Generally, with normal height ceilings, the 50W bulbs are recommended.
 A typical halogen downlight ceiling fitting is shown in the picture below.

-Any lighting store will have a variety of fittings to choose from, just check the actual fittings are MR16 and suitable for the wattage of the bulbs you choose.
-You can install the tracks and lights yourself, but you will need a qualified electrician to connect the 12V transformer to your 240V wiring.
-As track lighting is generally lower than ceiling lighting, we find in most installations that the 35W bulbs are bright enough.
+Alternatively, any lighting store will have a variety of fittings to choose from, just check the actual fittings are suitable for the wattage and type of the bulbs you choose.
+You can install the tracks and lights yourself, but you may need a qualified electrician if the type you choose requires a transformer.
+That said, many are now 240v options and you can just plug them straight in to a wall socket.

 The trick is to have powerful lights that do not shine directly at the print but rather lift the ambient light level of your entire display area up to suitable levels.
 You can face the fittings up toward your ceiling or toward your side walls if they're painted a neutral white, or simply set the lights well back from the prints and at appropriate angles such that when any normal viewer is looking at your images they won't see flare spots.

-A lot of photographic galleries set themselves up with track based lighting systems with low power halogens at 45 degree angles to prints.This lighting scenario creates an large amount of glare and flare which means your work is definitely not being displayed to its full potential - particularly for prints behind glass, or prints on semi-gloss/gloss papers.
+A lot of photographic galleries unfortunately instead set themselves up with track based lighting systems with low power halogens at 45 degree angles to prints.This lighting scenario creates a large amount of glare and flare which means your work is definitely not being displayed to its full potential - particularly for prints behind glass, or prints on semi-gloss/gloss papers.
 We'd strongly suggest you avoid this approach if at all possible.